Address:

 Option 3 - How to Post a Property Bond for a Defendant at Ash Street Jail

-If you are a landowner in Bristol County you may be able to post a property bond.
-Property within Bristol County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Bristol County, you may be able to post a property bond.
+All owners of the property must be present to sign the bond in order for it to be valid.

-To find if property located outside of Bristol County can be used as collateral, call a local bail or bond agent or contact a defense lawyer.
+To find out if property outside Bristol County can be used, contact a local bail agent or attorney.

-Click here for additional information on how to post bail at Ash Street Jail.
+For more information, click here for details on posting bail at Ash Street Jail.

 Anyone over the age of 18 who can produce a valid government-issued photo ID can post bail.
 Accepted forms of ID include a Photo Driver's License, Passport, or Motor Vehicle issued ID.